 Nettle Lasagna.
 It’s one dish I make several times in the spring.
-Nettles are high in iron and many micro nutrients including calcium, manganese, magnesium, selenium, zinc, and potassium.
-I’m a big fan of getting the medicine of plants to the people in a way they will take them; nettle lasagna is a tasty way to get the health giving benefits of nettles into your family and friends.
-Nettle lasagna is always a crowd pleaser!
-It can be made in advanced and frozen, or freeze leftovers (if there are any!) in single serving containers for nutrient dense lunches.
+Nettles are high in iron and many micronutrients including calcium, manganese, magnesium, selenium, zinc, and potassium.
+As I’m a big fan of getting the medicine of plants to the people in a way they will take them, nettle lasagna is a tasty way to get the health giving benefits of nettles into your family and friends.
+It’s always a crowd pleaser!
+Nettle lasagna can be made in advance and frozen, or freeze leftovers (if there are any!) in single serving containers for nutrient dense lunches.

 8-10 large heirloom tomatoes – cored, seeded, and chopped

 2 – 4 garlic cloves – chopped